 What am I to say?
 That the Cross worked, but I still must….

-Sister, the Cross worked AND… you are His bride.
+Sister, the Cross worked AND… you are His baby.

 You are free from the hooker life.
 You can do whatever you want, but when you BELIEVE HIM, when you look at the FREEDOM He bought for you and stop attaching the GIFT of that freedom to anything our mediocre attempts at “holiness” might purchase – His voice is finally crystal clear.